Church of Azazel > Structure > History

 8. Originally the Church of Azazel venerated only Satan/Azazel and no other deities.
 We acknowledged the likely existence of other deities as distinct entities, but venerated only one.

 During 2004 and early 2005, when we had an active online congregation, several of the more active members had strong attachments to other deities, in addition to their reverence for Satan, and suggested adding them to the pantheon.
 One member venerated a "Lucifer" whom he insisted was distinct from Satan, but whom he associated with a Gnostic-like interpretation of the Garden of Eden myth.
 (Many occultists have venerated a similar Lucifer.)
-Other Church of Azazel members venerated Lilith, Ishtar ("Astaroth"), and Pan.
+Other Church of Azazel members venerated Lilith, Ishtar ("Astaroth"), and Pan, among others.
 We did some research on and had some discussions about each of these deities - all of whom are venerated by quite a few other theistic Satanists too, either as distinct deities or as aspects of Satan.

 Most of us were also very concerned about the ongoing rapid growth of the most repressive forms of the Abrahamic religions.
-Diane noticed that the deities we were considering adding to our pantheon are all associated, in today's world, with social forces in strong opposition to the religious right wing:
+Diane noticed that most of the deities we were considering adding to our pantheon are all associated, in today's world, with social forces in strong opposition to the religious right wing:

 • Lots of feminists venerate Lilith, either literally or symbolically.
 Among feminists and among occultists, the veneration of Lilith is much more widespread and respectable than the veneration of Satan, even though Lilith was traditionally believed to be the wife of you-know-who.
 Lilith, in the modern world, is also associated with sexual liberation and nonreproductive sex generally.
 Hence she is a suitable Goddess to call upon to bless the gay rights movement as well as the feminist movement, and to curse the enemies of these movements.

 • Ishtar/Astarte and Pan are the ancient nearest equivalents of "the Goddess" and "the God" venerated by Wiccans and by other Wicca-based modern Pagans.
-(Ishtar was an ancient syncretic "Goddess of Goddesses," and most modern depictions of "the Horned God" are derived primarily from Pan.)
+(Ishtar was an ancient syncretic "Goddess of Goddesses," and many modern depictions of "the Horned God" are derived primarily from Pan.)
 The Wiccan/Pagan community is perhaps the most significant new religious movement of our time.
-Though still smaller than 1% of the population, it has been growing rapidly, and has a foundational myth which inherently puts it in strong opposition to the religious right wing.
+Though still smaller than 1% of the population, it has been growing rapidly and has a foundational myth which inherently puts it in strong opposition to the religious right wing.
 And it will, most likely, always be high on the religious right wing's list of villains.

 • The Gnostic "Lucifer," as the bringer of spiritual enlightenment, can be thought of as a patron of the more enlightened and liberal forms of religion and spirituality in general, including even some of the more liberal forms of Christianity - which, as a general rule, do not believe in a Devil and hence are not among Satan/Azazel's avowed enemies.
 Among the ancient Gnostics who venerated the Serpent of the Garden of Eden myth, the Serpent was sometimes identified with Jesus Christ -- but, obviously, a very different Christ from the one venerated by orthodox Christians, just as today's liberal Christians (e.g. the Christian groups that march in the annual Gay Pride parade here in New York City) venerate a very different Christ from the one venerated by fundamentalists.